randyyee/randyyee.github.io/_travel/2017-12-28-excavationlog.md

 Like all other buildings in Gournia, only a few meters of the foundation remained of what was once a house.
 The dwellings of Gournia were thought to be two-storied with the entrance being from the pebbled street to the 2nd floor.
 We dug through the current floor reaching bedrock in only a few days.
 One dug in layers to the depth of a pickaxe blade.
 The length of the blade was the marker for the amount of days, weeks, months, years stripped away layer by layer.

+<img src= "/assets/images/IMG_1155.JPG"/>

 Every scoop was tossed into buckets and brought to the sieve to separate the dirt leaving the most important finds behind.

-<img src= "/assets/images/IMG_1155.JPG"/>

 <img src= "/assets/images/IMG_1152.JPG"/>

-We worked five days a week, staying on the site until 2pm.
+We worked six days a week, staying on the site until 2pm.
 Afterwards, we went up to the Institute for Aegean Prehistory (INSTAP) to processing the finds.
 INSTAP sat at the Southern end of Pachia Ammos on top of a hill just behind our accommodations.

 <img src= "/assets/images/GreecePA 112.JPG"/>